Bake or Boil Sweet Potatoes for Casserole?

 1. Flavor:

-1. Boiling sweet potatoes tends to dilute their natural sweetness because they absorb water during the cooking process.
+1. The boiling of sweet potatoes can reduce its natural sweetness due to the fact that they absorb water throughout the cooking process.

 3. Texture: